- Are you interested in pursuing CPA Canada?

 - Elective 1 and 2: These are basically two exams

 - Capstone 1 and 2 these are learning modules

-- Final CFE: It is three days exams to complete the exam part of the program.
+- Final Common Final Examination (CFE): It is a three days exams

 - Additionally, there is a requirement to complete 30 months of approved practical training.